Christy Clark will be the next premier of British Columbia, after BC Liberal members picked her as their new leader today.

 The NDP will be happy to run against her record, he said.
 On the key issues of health care, the economy and education, he said, "We'll beat her."

-After the first count, Clark was ahead with 3,209 votes.
+After the first count, Clark was ahead with 3,209 points.
 She was followed by Kevin Falcon with 2,411, George Abbott with 2,091 and Mike de Jong with 789.

 Under the preferential voting system, de Jong's votes were dropped and his supporters' second choices distributed to the remaining candidates.